 One of the biggest complaints of most entrepreneurs and business owners is that there just aren't enough hours in the day to get everything done.

 Therefore, despite our best efforts at multitasking, one of the most important things that need managing in our business lifestyles is time.
 Luckily, as with most things in the digital age, there are hundreds of time management apps out there to help with this.

-To help save you time (pun intended) we've compiled a list of the best time management apps, leaving you free to focus on doing what you do best with your business.
+To help save you time (pun intended) we've compiled a list of the best solutions currently on the market, leaving you free to focus on doing what you do best with your organisation.

 A common trait of poor time managers is procrastination, so if you often find yourself saying that "it's fine - I'll do it tomorrow", then this could be the app for you.

 Focus Booster helps users understand how they can use their time more efficiently and become more productive, with the name saying it all.
 The app automatically records how long it takes you to complete a particular task so that your output can be reviewed, tweaked and improved.